rukayaj/secondhandcpt/README.md

 - `collectionAreas`: Array of collection areas mentioned
 - `iso`: Boolean flag indicating if this is an "In Search Of" message

+## Development

+To run the application locally:

+1. Clone the repository
+2. Set up Supabase as described in [SUPABASE_SETUP.md](SUPABASE_SETUP.md)
+3. Install dependencies: `npm install`
+4. Run the development server: `npm run dev`
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## License

-This dataset is provided for research and educational purposes only.
+This application is provided for research and educational purposes only.